adarsh25t/Dashboard/README.md

 # Dashboard
 A brief description of your project, its purpose, and what it aims to achieve.

+## Live Demo

+You can view the live demo of the project [here](https://dashboard-xi-brown-83.vercel.app/).

 ## About The Project
 This project is a responsive dashboard interface created using React.js, TypeScript, and Material-UI.
 It is designed to be a static, responsive dashboard that closely matches a provided UI design, with customizable colors, images, and font sizes.